-The REC consists of five Principal Investigators and seven Post Docs.
+The REC consists of five Principal Investigators and their research groups.
+Seven Post Docs in the core team work directly with REC funding.

 Professor Anna-Liisa Laine is an evolutionary ecologist who specialises in interspecific interactions - especially pathogens and parasites - and epidemiology.